 The design as presented does not speak to items attached to the property- particularly the easements that exist for the abutting neighbors on Hanover St., through the 361 Hanover St. parking lot between Hill Street & Hanover St. That Blanket Access Easement, laid out in Site Plan D-34716 provides for continuous unimpeded access easement through the 361 Hanover St. property.
-That easement is one-sided (no easement exists for the 361 Hanover St., etc.).
+That easement is one-sided (no easement exists for the 361 Hanover St. Property through the properties to the North of them (349 Hanover St., 337/339 Hanover St., etc.).
 The use and opening to Hill St. is therefore only for the easement use of the neighboring properties, and not for the use of the future 361 Hanover St. residents/workers themselves.
 This must be understood and maintained.
 I would encourage discussion and design plans showing how this will be enforced.
 An electric gate perhaps, with access codes and/or remotes only given to the neighbors who have been granted the easement?
 Also, the area circled above needs to be fully open to allow for utility access as well as snow & trash removal by the city and the properties abutting.